defenseunicorns/leapfrogai/adr/0003-database.md

 - Supabase has a pgvector extension for supporting vector storage for RAG
 - Because Supabase is Postgres/pgvector under the hood, is it is compatible with a multitude of Python libraries ([LangChain](https://python.langchain.com/docs/integrations/vectorstores/supabase), [LlamaIndex](https://docs.llamaindex.ai/en/stable/examples/vector_stores/SupabaseVectorIndexDemo/), [Vecs](https://github.com/supabase/vecs), [NeumAI](https://github.com/NeumTry/NeumAI), etc.)
+- [Supabase Buckets](https://supabase.com/docs/guides/storage/buckets/fundamentals) provides object storage that is compatible with other Supabase security features.
+Buckets will be useful for storing and retrieving the source files used by our API (Files and Assistants endpoint).

 ## Alternatives